trenki2/trenki2.github.io/_drafts/writing-my-own-backtester.md

 are some free sources of historical data online.

 In the past one could download EOD data from **Yahoo Finance**.
-They changed their service recently and now it is a bit harder to get the data bit it is still possible.
+They changed their service recently and now it is a bit harder to get the data but it is still possible.
 There is the [YahooFinanceAPI](https://github.com/dennislwy/YahooFinanceAPI) on github writen in C# to download stock quotes.